pjaos/retirement_finances/README.md

 service (https://maps.org.uk/en) has useful information when considering retirement.

 It is unclear to me if this tool will be useful to others given it was designed to my requirements.
-It is offered as is, you can make the judgement on whether it is useful to you.
+It is offered as is, you can make the judgment on whether it is useful to you.

 # Assumptions this tool makes
 These are the assumptions it makes are